openshift/enhancements/enhancements/storage/csi-migration.md

 In addition that, the *FeatureSets* created to handle the Tech Preview feature will no longer be operational because the feature flags they enable will already be enabled in the cluster.

-As for the required ordering described above, the [upgrade order](https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/upgrades.md#generalized-ordering) performed by CVO during a cluster upgrade will take care of applying the feature gates in the correct order.
+As for the required ordering described above, the [upgrade order](https://github.com/openshift/cluster-version-operator/blob/master/docs/dev/upgrades.md#generalized-ordering) performed by CVO during a cluster upgrade will take care of starting components in the desired order.

+In this phase, CSI migration feature gates are enabled by default in all components, so restarting control-plane components before the kubelet is enough to guarantee a smooth feature enablement.

 #### Limitations